Breakout Trading Strategy

 Same logic from M5 to H12

 This strategy is used across timeframes from M5 to H12.
-The rules do not change.
+The core breakout logic does not change.

 Lower timeframes create more setups but more noise.
 Higher timeframes produce fewer, cleaner setups.

-The only thing that should scale with timeframe is your expectations and your risk plan, not the entry logic.
+The only thing that should scale with timeframe is your expectations, volatility tolerance, and risk plan, not the entry logic.

 The trend filter